laysr/backend-template/README.md

 # REST API Model
+Model for building an REST API.
+The model has user table creation, authentication and use of JsonWebToken.

 ## Technologies used
 - TypeScript
 - Eslint and Prettier
 - Express
 - Typeorm
+- JsonWebToken
 - Dotenv

 ## How to Use